egg donors

 Is there an age limit for IVF with donor eggs?

-For women over 45 years old, ASRM advises:
+For females over 45 years old, ASRM advises:

 - “Comprehensive” medical testing for cardiovascular and metabolic fitness to ensure the safety of the mother and baby during pregnancy